kpatel122/sparkpy-web-client/redesign/Docs/index.rst

       #once the input has been recieved, do not show the input box anymore
       sparkpy.HideInputBox()

+      #set the chat box text to the input
+      sparkpy.Chat(michelle, "You said " + inputText)

    #create desert environment test
    sparkpy.CreateEnvironment('desert');

+   #create a character
+   michelle = sparkpy.CreateCharacter("michelle")

    #set the callback function
    sparkpy.SetInputBoxHandler(InputEntered)